LOADING

 Diameter:16.3cm、Height:2.9cm、Bottom Diameter:8.3cm

-There is a chip at the bottom
+There is a chip at the bottom, but it is still in perfect condition

 D